JakubHave/garwan-github-users-app/README.md

 # garwan-github-users-app
-This application displays information about GitHub users (e.g. repositories, followers).
+This application displays information about GitHub users, which can be searched by location, and sorted by number of repositories, followers and date of joining GitHub.
-There is also a possibility to log in with GitHub token and see private information (e.g. issues)
+There is also a possibility to log in with GitHub Personal Access Token or OAuth 2.0 and see private information (e.g. issues).

+You can see this app live on: https://github-users-garwan.herokuapp.com

 To run this application:
 * clone this repository